GordyJack/jaavaa-rewrite/README.md

 * ✅ - Adding a version of the **Poison** effect that can be fatal.
 ### 2. Adding features that still have a _Vanilla_ feel but aren't drawn from already existing features.
 #### **New Blocks**:
+  * **Building Blocks**:
+    * ❌ - **Beams**: You know how you love building with walls but hate when they connect to something?
+Well, thats what these are for.
+They are walls without the wall --- Just the post.
+Oh, also they are omnidirectional.
+    * ❌ - **Beam Caps**: These go along with the beams so that you can more cleanly transition from a beam to a full block.
-  * ✅ - **Blocktants** These are 1/8 the size of a normal block so that you can create any slab or stair shape that you might want.
+    * ✅ - **Blocktants** (Block Octants) These are mini cuboids that are 1/8 the size of a normal block so that you can create any slab or stair shape that you might want.
+    * ❌ - **Panels**: These are blocks that are kind of like a thinner slab.
+They are 1/8th the thickness of a normal block.
+These can place on any face of a block and stack just like snow layers from there, opening up a whole new world of building possibilities.
+    * ❌ - **Wedges**: Just a diagonal slope.
+Nothing special.
+  * **Functional Blocks**:
     * ✅ - **Alloy Furnace**: A new kind of furnace that works passively off lava underneat it to craft new _(and old)_ alloys.
     * ✅ - **Recycling Table**: A block that allows recycling of old gear or unused blocks to reclaim their most important components.
 #### **New Materials**:
   * ❌ - **Mercury**: Found as a liquid metal, this material is dense and poisonous to the touch making it near impossible to move through.
 But due to its conductivity, sensitivity, and reactivity it has many implications for new technologies and other advancements.
   * **Alloys**: